gosmos/restful/README.md

   return controller.storage
 }

-// Its good to check if proper interface is implemented (in this case
+// It's good to check if proper interface is implemented (in this case
 // restful.Indexer) to force early crash in case of method signature error. var _ restful.Indexer = &MyToysController{}